Instant Confirmation

-Visit the Bargello Museum, one of the four major art museums in Florence!
-The Bargello Museum, which reopened the government office building built in 1261 as an art museum to commemorate the 600th anniversary of Dante's birth, is famous as a famous attraction visited by many tourists every year.
-Inside the museum, sculptures by famous artists such as Donatello, Verrocchio, and Michelangelo are on display.
-Spend a special time viewing beautiful Renaissance art pieces.
+Visit the Bargello Museum, one of Florence's top 4 museums!
+Originally built in 1261 as a government office, it was reopened as a museum to commemorate the 600th anniversary of Dante's birth and is now a famous attraction visited by many tourists every year.
+Inside, you'll find sculptures by famous artists such as Donatello, Verrocchio, and Michelangelo.
+Spend a special time admiring the beautiful Renaissance artworks.

 History of the Bargello Museum

-The Bargello National Gallery building dates back to the 13th century and was originally used as an arsenal for the Florentine Republic.
-After the Medici family acquired the building in the 15th century, it was used as a sculpture workshop and art warehouse.
-After being purchased by the Italian government in 1865, it opened as a museum in 1871.
+The Bargello National Museum was built in the 13th century and originally served as an armory for the Florentine Republic.
+In the 15th century, the Medici family acquired the building and used it as a sculpture workshop and art storage facility.
+After being purchased by the Italian government in 1865, it was opened as a museum in 1871.

 David (Michelangelo):